gmag11/EnigmaIOT/readme.md

 In the case that gateway has changed its channel (for instance due to a reconfiguration) node will not be able to communicate again.

-If several transmission errors are detected by node, it starts searching for gateway again.
-When found it keeps sending messages normally.
+If several (2 by default) transmission errors are detected by node, it starts searching for gateway again.
+When found it keeps sending messages normally and new channel is updated in configuration persistently.

 So, node will always follow the channel configuration that gateway is working in.